TACC/coe-332-sp23/docs/unit08/redis_images.rst

 ----------------------

 So here is a bit of code that allows you to store an image into Redis.
-It doesn't actually store the *image* it stores the *bytes* and a key value
+It doesn't actually store the *image*, it stores the *bytes* and a key value

 .. code-block:: python3
    :linenos: